shcaudill/website/readme.md

 ***

 4/10/22: Removed navbar scroll, too buggy, will address later.
 Stable is good.
+Changed Bootstrap SCSS strategy and setup.
+Seems to be working...

 ***